CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-addons.md

 ## Billing

-There is two king of billing regarding add-ons:
+There is two kinds of billing:

 * Per-month billing: Add-ons with fixed resources (storage, CPU and RAM)
 * Per-usage billing: Add-ons based on consumption, like [FS-Buckets](/doc/addons/fs_buckets/) and [Cellar](/doc/addons/cellar/)